ACTIVITIES

 Unbury.Me is a free online app that’s basic, yet useful.
 Simply enter debt data such as your student loan balances.
 The program creates a colorful graph, showing interest paid, outstanding balance, payoff timelines, and more.
 Adjust the settings to consider different scenarios e.g., paying off debts with the highest interest rate first (the ‘avalanche’ method), or those with the lowest principal (the ‘snowball’ method).

 Venmo is a digital wallet app that also lets you make and share payments.
-It’s actually owned by PayPal, and has similar functionality, while being more socially oriented e.g., splitting bills, repaying friends, etc.
+It’s owned by PayPal, and has similar functionality, while being more socially oriented e.g., splitting bills, repaying friends, etc. Parents can set up a Teen Account on behalf of their child and can also apply for a Venmo Teen Debit Card.
+Parents can lock/unlock the debit card and monitor the account balance.

 YNAB